 Q. My child may have speech problems or developmental delays.
 What should I do?

 A. Please refer to the Pre-School Program for Children with Disabilities (PPCD) page for information.

 Q. What if my child does not turn 4 years old by September 1st this year?
 Is there a 3 year old program?

 A. If your child is not 4 years old by September 1st, he/she is not eligible for the Pre-K program.
-There are two programs in Spring ISD that care for a very limited number of three year olds: Even Start and Early Learning Academy.
+The Early Learning Academy is another program in Spring ISD that care for a very limited number of three year olds.